ArturAlekseev/AVS_SoftLight/README.md

 10 mode:
 Grayscale.
 For RGB32 - this mode uses RGB -> YUV444 -> RGB cuda conversion.
-U & V planes are set to 128.
+U & V planes are set to 128 (and 512 on 10 bit).
-For YUV - just U & V planes are set to 128 without cuda.
+For YUV - just U & V planes are set to 128 (or 512 for 10bit) without cuda.

 You can use 3 different softlight formulas: formula = 0,1,2